dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_solver_configuration.rst

 First, the problem is embedded onto a QPU such that each problem qubit is represented by a single qubit on the QPU.
-As explained in the :ref:`qpu_config_anneal_schedule` section, on most executions, the :std:doc:`minorminer <oceandocs:docs_minorminer/source/sdk_index>` package finds an  embedding with all chains of length 1.
+As explained in the :ref:`qpu_config_anneal_schedule` section, on most executions, the :ref:`minorminer <index_minorminer>` package finds an  embedding with all chains of length 1.
 However, a typical embedding looks like that of :numref:`Figure %s <qpuAnnealSchedule16qubitTypical>`.
 The following code finds a more visually intuitive embedding such as shown in :numref:`Figure %s <qpuAnnealSchedule16qubit>` above.

 >>> import itertools